Common reasons that a foundation will not accept applications include:

 Decide if the foundation really is a good prospect.
 To do this, look at the foundation's grants from the last several years to see what kinds of grants it has made.
 If the foundation makes grants to the same organizations year after year, you might consider other prospects.
 However, if it varies its grantmaking from year to year, has an interest in your field, and makes grants in your geographic area, it could be a prospect.

 FDO's grantmaker profiles will show a foundation's recent grants data and summarize its subject, location, and grant size trends for the last five years.
-Alternatively, you can view its 990s in FDO or at 990 Finder, our free tool to find these forms.
+Alternatively, you can view a funder's 990s in FDO or at 990 Finder, our free tool to find these forms.

 Use your networks.
 Give a list of the foundation's board members and staff (along with their affiliations) to your board members, key donors, and influential supporters.
 Ask them if they know anyone on the list and if they are willing to introduce your organization to them.
 This is the most effective way of getting the foundation's attention.